nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `todo show all` followed by `todo delete 2` deletes the 2nd todo shown in your SoConnect.
+* `todo show` followed by `todo delete 2` deletes the 2nd todo shown in your SoConnect.

 ### Clearing all todos : `todo clear`